1. Most people are sexual.

 The homeless man sitting in a wheelchair.
 The girl with coke-bottle glasses that bags your groceries.
 The elderly woman with a cane that gives you a toothless grin as you’re walking down the street.

-They are all sexual, just as you are sexual.
+It’s likely that they are all sexual, just as you are likely sexual.

 Sexuality is not a privilege or a gift presented to an exclusively selected mass of people.
 It is bestowed upon all us from the moment we are conceived & its essence is carried with us into the afterlife.

-We are all born with sexual energy emanating throughout our organs, cells, & muscle tissue.
+Many of us are born with sexual energy emanating throughout our organs, cells, & muscle tissue.

 How (& if) we choose to manifest our sexual nature is as personal & unique as the color of our eyes.